-This is a 3 unit class, and much of your learning will occur while in the field.
+This is a combination of Geology 190 (3 units) and Anthropology (3 units).
+Much of your learning will occur while in the field.
 However, before we leave, you will need to get involved in choosing a topic that will be all yours!
-See Presentation information below.
 To earn a grade in this class, you will need to:

-- 1. Attend orientation (or communicate with me independently) and wrap-up meeting(s). - 2.
-Prepare and present a topic of interest to the class on the trip. - 3.
+- 1. Attend orientation/pre-trip meetings (or communicate with G. Hayes or S. Kerr independently) and wrap-up meeting(s) - 2.
+Prepare and write a paper or present a topic of interest to the class on the trip (more on this later). - 3.
 Participate in class lectures during the trip and take complete and detailed notes during these lectures.
 Keep a journal/field notes while at each stop during the trip (museum information, etc). - 4.
 Complete regular and pop-quizzes during the trip. - 5.
-Complete the provided worksheet that constitutes a take home final.
-It will be submitted a week after the trip.
+Keep a good attitude and sense of humor!